top of page

 AMERICANED_UCLACOMM_053.jpg

-In MN, chronic absences increased from 34% in 2017-18 to 71% during the 2021-22 school year.
+MN schools reporting high or extreme chronic absence increased from 34% to 71% (2018 to 2022.)
 Students from low-income backgrounds, students with disabilities, and students of color have the highest rates of chronic absences

 Students' emotional health is closely related to learning and school success.
 An April 2024 University of MN report found that the single greatest challenge for K-12 school principals is student mental health.
 MPR interviewed a principal who said, "...we’re just seeing more students needing a more intense level of support than what we can offer within a school day."
 RCCMHC School District partners say there are reciprocal impacts between absent youth, reduced budgets, and available services to support youth who are struggling.